phellich/ROS_vocom/README.md

 - `move`: Requires the `direction` field (either `forward` or `backward`) and the `distance` field (in meters, positive integer).
 If no `distance` is specified, the rover will not move.
 If a `distance` is specified but no `direction`, the rover defaults to moving forward.

 - `turn`: Requires the `direction` field (either `left`, `right`, `180_turn`, or `360_turn`) and the `angle` field (in degrees, positive integer).
 If `direction` is `left` or `right` with angle as null or 0, it defaults to turning 90 degrees.
 If the `direction` is `180_turn` or `360_turn` but no `left` or `right` is specified, it defaults to turning left.

+E.g., if you want to go diagonnally, first indicate to turn an angle and then to advance in that direction.
+Drill + manual nav ou auto mode + mode de deplacement normal ou latéral.
+Dire qu'on fait seq et que les rotations sont en mode de deplacement crab.

 ## Installation